What Is subliminal advertising?

 - Sales rep performance is increased by inspirational photos (e.g., in one case a poster showing an athlete winning a race resulted in better sales performance though management had never discussed it with employees).

-By the late 1950s, subliminal advertising techniques were believed to be so effective at manipulating people that the United Kingdom and Australia banned their use.
+By the late 1950s, subliminal advertising psychology had gained such recognition that its techniques were believed to be so effective at manipulating people that the United Kingdom and Australia banned their use.
 In the second installment of this post, I’ll explain why they have less impact than we once believed.

 Research demonstrates that people are influenced by different kinds of subliminal/subconscious triggers.
 This is why flashed subliminal screen messages have been banned by the British and Australian governments for decades, despite subsequent research indicating that their impact is generally constrained by other factors.